S/Sgt. Maurice Edward Wilson

 cars were there, the POWs would dump it onto the

-ground.
-They then had to carry the coal in
+ground before having to carry the coal in two

-two baskets attached to a pole that they carried
+baskets that were attached to a pole that they

 When a POW died in the camp, the Americans would